 Free Guided Tour: Native Plant Collection

 This plant collection primarily features trees and shrubs native to eastern North America.
-June is a great time to see our mountain laurel in bloom, our wildflower garden at its finest, and beginnings of spring color.
+September is a wonderful time to see the Franklin tree in bloom, our conifers offering shade, and the meadows filled with colorful native perennials.

 The tour will meet at the entrance to the Native Plant Collection which is located at approximately 830 Williams Street.
-Plenty of parking is available on Williams Street.
+Additional parking is available at 33 Gallows Lane.
 (Public access to the College through the main entrance on Mohegan Avenue is currently restricted.)

 Free Guided Tour: Caroline Black Garden Tour

 Also known as the secret garden of Connecticut College, this four-acre garden features native and exotic ornamental trees and shrubs arranged in a series of garden rooms and a Japanese inspired water feature.